fuzzylogicxx/fuzzylogic/posts/my-2023-in-review.md

 ## Work

+I’m fortunate.
+I have a good job, with a good package including great holidays (now including summer Fridays off).
+And I work with smart and lovely people.

 Some good things happened.
 Brand.
 Accessibility.
 Empowerment of others.

 In the latter part of the year I really lost the energy to attempt to stay on top of all the blog posts I get by RSS, or to write on my blog.
 This was a bit of a change – I’m usually pretty excited and motivated in that regard.

 ## Health and mood

-Physical health fine.
+My physical health was fine.
 Weight OK.
 Clean bill of health at december dental check-up.
-I can’t remember being ill too often, although being in bed with the cold on my birthday was a bit of a damp squib.
-Could always be fitter but physically all’s well.
+I can’t remember being ill very often, although being stuck in bed with the cold on my birthday was a bit of a damp squib.
+I could always be fitter but generally speaking I’m physically fit and well.

-As for mood and mental resilience, that’s a bit more complicated.
+As for mood and mental stability, that’s a bit more complicated.

-I’ve noticed changes.
-Some situations I used to be comfortable in, I’m now not.
-Some things I used to want to do or go to, I now don’t.
+Firstly I’ve noticed changes.
+There are situations I used to be comfortable in – such as large gatherings – where I’m now not.
+There are things I used to want to do or go to, that I now don’t.
 Generally I’m OK with this.

-More concerning is the slightly-too-regular occurence of low mood and low energy.

-Mental health wasn’t always great, and this needed to be (and has been) acknowledged.

-Work can feel either overwhelming, futile or both.

-Events going on elsewhere in the world feel too horrendous to fully engage with beyond a few charity contributions.
-I’m not happy about that but it’s a symptom of how already tired I’ve felt.

-It actually feels positive to acknowledge poor mental health and call it out.

-The next steps are to take more structured steps to

-Energy: what gives and takes away.
+It could be a post-pandemic effect, or a symptom of ageing.
+I don’t know, but it feels natural so I’m adapting to it.
+As long as I ensure to see people in other ways, it’s fine.

+More concerning is the slightly-too-regular occurence of low mood, low energy and mental fatigue.
+Working on a Design System team [can feel overwhelming](https://amyhupe.co.uk/articles/burn-baby-burnout/), futile or both.
+Working primarily from home is no doubt money and time-saving but can feel claustrophobic.
+I get really frustrated at things.
+My mental resilience isn’t what it was.

+At times, perhaps as a side-effect of the above, I’ve dropped the ball and forgotten people and things I should prioritise.

+In summary my mental health wasn’t always great, and this needs acknowledged.
+I’ve acknowledged it to an extent: at one particularly burnt-out moment taking a couple of days off work and providing the real reason for doing so which was a first.
+I’ve also had some external advice that I should look for some help.
+It actually feels positive and relieving to acknowledge these issues.
+The next steps are to get some help and advice, and take some structured steps toward improving things for me and those around me.
+I’ll do that early in the new year.

+My last thought on this is that I had an interesting chat with one of my closest friends recently.
+He talked about things that give and take away energy.
+I’ve been thinking a lot about what those things are, for me.
+In 2024 I want to do more of the things that give me energy, and less of the other.